cmayer/BaitFisher-package/README.md

 Quickstart
 ----------
 More content will me added soon.
+For details please see the manual in the "Documentation" folder.

->Last updated: April 4th, 2016 by Christoph Mayer
+>Last updated: July 14th, 2016 by Christoph Mayer